Many of you probably think that I no longer am self-impressed or even dazzled when I forecast something that turns out to be true.

 Not so sure why I waited so long.

-I started Zycam, oral and nasal.
+I started Zycam, Oro and Nasal.

-You can get some some Zycab lozenges that you dissolve in there if you don't like the nose swabs.
+You can get some Zycab lozenges that you dissolve in there if you don't like the nose swabs.

 That's where it gets it.